Ukraine-Russia War – Fight Misinformation Using a VPN

-Well, we won’t suggest it as these two tools fail to protect the end-user identity during the process.
-You will be succeeded in unblocking restricted content but there won’t be any powerful encryption in place, your IP address won’t be that much protected, and there won’t be internet integrity.
+Well, we won’t suggest it, as these two tools fail to protect the end-user identity during the process.
+You will be succeeded in unblocking restricted content.
+Still, there won’t be any powerful encryption in place, your IP address won’t be that protected, and there won’t be internet integrity.

 With proxies, you won’t get protection against malware and viruses.
-Issues with Tor are many as they are sluggish, not available in multiple locations, and are hard to get started.
+Issues with Tor are many, as they are sluggish, not available in multiple locations, and hard to get started.

-Considering all these facts, VPNs are the most suitable and viable options to access geo-restricted content.
+Considering all these facts, VPNs are the most suitable and viable options for accessing geo-restricted content.

 War is not an easy matter, as a lot is at stake.
 Propagating false or unverified information will make things worse and foster public fear.
 As information circulation is easier than ever, falsified information can do damage beyond imagination.

 With a VPN, the truth can prevail as journalists can write about actual situations without the fear of being tracked/traced, the public can access geo-restricted content, and unfiltered information can be accessed.
-However, make sure that you don’t use a free VPN as it is good for nothing.
+However, ensure you don’t use a free VPN, as it is good for nothing.
 Use this technology only from trusted sources to enjoy an unmatched performance.

 - The Internet Health Test: What is It and How to Perform It?